What is Friction Stir Welding (FSW)?

 or more precisely pastry state welding.
 Without melting and no material input.

-- Step 3 : The tool is rotated (speed from 400 to 1800 rpm) and then dips vertically into the material.
+Step 2: The tool, which consists in a shoulder to heat the material by friction and a pin to stir the parts together, is rotated (speed from 400 to 1800 rpm) and then dips vertically into the material.

 FSW welds can be of different types depending on the desired welding configuration and type of material used.